sohan-hasan1/PatientInformationPortal/README.md

   ii)  Select "Properties" from the context menu. iii) In the properties window, navigate to the "Common Properties" > "Startup Project" section. iv)  Choose "Multiple startup projects."
-  v)   For each project, select "Start" or "Start without debugging"
+  v)   For each project, select "Start" or "Start without debugging"  from the dropdown menu under the "Action" column.

 ##STEP - 5
 Run as <Multiple Startup Projects>